rasundsbak/rtd-tutorial/docs/source/index.rst

 The result is two tibbles, that must be bound together.
 The reason why we do this twice, is that Comtrade only wants to give five years of data each time.
 I have not tried to take more than five years, but suspect that it might result in NULL output in the data file.

 Storing the data is useful, in case the database has down time.
-It also allows you to gradially make your iwn little databank for reuse in your project.
+It also allows you to gradially make your own little databank for reuse in your project.

 Example of a process like this::